inverseproblem/KronLinInv/README.md

 ---

-**New**: a pure parallel Julia implementation is available, see <https://github.com/inverseproblem/KronLinInv.jl>
+**New**: a parallel pure Julia implementation is available, see <https://github.com/inverseproblem/KronLinInv.jl>

+**New**: a pure Python implementation is available, see <https://github.com/inverseproblem/pyKronLinInv>

 ---